 These rubrics address key skills in combination with a score based on the level of prompting needed by the student.
 These scores remain in the Unique GPS and can be viewed and reviewed throughout all grade levels that the student is in school.
 The Core Rubrics can be located in the GPS: Core Rubrics tab.

-Student self-evaluation forms are part of the Core Tasks and enable students to rate their own skills and abilities in the areas that were addressed in the Core Rubrics that the service provider completed.
-From these evaluations, students will select four to five personal goals to focus on for the week or the month.
-Using a reward system, students can earn points, prizes or money for good skills being demonstrated.
-This tool can be most effective in teaching students to assume responsibility for their own behaviors/goals.
+Student self-evaluation forms are part of the Core Tasks and enable students to rate their own skills and abilities in the Core Rubrics that the service provider completed.
+From these evaluations, students will select four to five personal goals to focus on for the week or month.
+Using a reward system, students can earn points, prizes, or money for good skills being demonstrated.
+This tool can be most effective in teaching students to assume responsibility for their own behaviors and goals.

 You can create a personal binder for each student.
 The binder is a student management tool for collecting and storing information.
 This binder contains class information as well as information shared between home and school.
 As students advance into older grades, they assume increased responsibility in the use of the personal binder.